1coderookie/Kobra2ProInsights/docs/firmware/fw_kobraOS.md

 I won't share any of the files, but I'll quote the content of the two config files here in the following.

+??? info "Files For The Kobra 2 Plus & Max"

+    Just in case you own a Kobra 2 Plus or Max, you can find the content of the belonging files quoted in expandable textboxes below.

 ---

 ### Printer.cfg